 If you think your pet has parasites (intestinal or external), you should schedule an appointment.
 Depending on your pet’s symptoms, we may ask you to bring along a stool sample to complete the intestinal parasite test.

 As a reminder, some intestinal parasites can be transmitted to young children or immunocompromised individuals.
-Be sure to wash the hands of young children after playing with the pets before they eat, and prevent children from playing in the areas where your pet eliminates.
-Giving your pet monthly heartworm preventative will protect your pets and your family from these parasites.
+Be sure to wash the hands of young children after playing with your pets before they eat, and prevent children from playing in the areas where your pet eliminates.
+Giving your pet monthly heartworm preventative helps protect your pets and your family from these parasites.